Alarfaj-Data/Neural-Reranking-Retrieval-System/README.md

 **6- Longformer Reranker Notebook**

-This notebook is similar to <b> BERT Reranker Notebook </b>, the main difference is using Longformer instead of BERT.
+This notebook is similar to <b> BERT Reranker Notebook </b>, the main difference is using Longformer instead of BERT in the pipeline.